 Using Operational tours and an interactive and collaborative lean fulfillment steam simulation, students will learn how to:

 - Value-Stream Map the extended enterprise

-- Calculate "total cost of fulfillment" for the entire supply chain
+- Calculate and make decisions based on "total cost of fulfillment" for the entire supply chain

 - Break down cross functional barriers for effective supply stream collaboration

-- Implement the concepts of increased delivery frequency, lot size reduction, and leveled flow
+- Implement logistics concepts of increased delivery frequency, lot size reduction, and leveled flow

 By applying the concepts and principles learned in this workshop, you will be able to:

 - Drive lean supply-stream management and lean logistics through your organization

 - Reduce the total cost of fulfillment through the reduction of inventory, space, lead time, logistics costs, and increased fill rates.

 Through instruction, discussion, small group activities, case study work, and interactive games, topics in this workshop will include: